kri55is/Flickster/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - Flickster

-**Name of your app** shows the latest movies currently playing in theaters.
+Flickster shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **X** hours spent in total